redblobgames/circular-obstacle-pathfinding/README.md

 bitangent are the same type; the endpoints of an external bitangent are opposite types.

+Interactive diagram: three draggable circles with all bitangents drawn, with each bitangent endpoint drawn red or blue.

 To find the set of hugging edges for a circle, collect all the bitangent endpoints on the circle.
-Then for each endpoint of one type, generate a hugging edge ot each endpoint of the other type.
+Then for each endpoint of one type, generate a hugging edge to each endpoint of the opposite type.

 ## Line of sight

 Diagram with three circles shows that some of the surfing edges don't actually work because they're blocked.
 Implement line of sight here

 # MVP Demo